themesberg/flowbite/content/plugins/datepicker.md

 ## Options

-With the Tailwind Datepicker you can also add extra options using the custom data attributes developed by Flowbite based on a Vanilla JS library.
+Learn more about the options that you can use with the Tailwind datepicker to enable features such as autohide, action buttons, date format, orientation, and more based on the vanilla JavaScript from Flowbite.

 ### Autohide

-If you want the datepicker to disappear right after clicking on a date then you need to use the `datepicker-autohide` data attribute.
+Use the `datepicker-autohide` data attribute to make the datepicker disappear right after selecting a date.

 {{< example id="datepicker-autohide-example" class="flex justify-center dark:bg-gray-900" github="plugins/datepicker.md" show_dark=true iframeHeight="480" initDatepicker=true >}}
 <div class="relative max-w-sm">